HelmerNylen/speech-signal-issues/README.md

 7. Acquire TIMIT and place the root directory (containing `DOC`, `TEST`, `TRAIN` and `README.DOC`) in the folder [_timit_](timit).
 8. Install [Kaldi](https://github.com/kaldi-asr/kaldi).
 9. Decide if you need the GenHMM:
-	- If you want to use the GenHMM, clone the [gm\_hmm repository](https://github.com/FirstHandScientist/genhmm) and place its root directory in the folder _classifier/gm\_hmm_.
+	- If you want to use the GenHMM, clone or download the [gm\_hmm repository](https://github.com/FirstHandScientist/genhmm) and place its root directory in the folder _classifier/gm\_hmm_.
 Follow its installation instructions.
 The dataset preparation steps etc. are not needed but can be useful for verifying the installation.
 	- If you are not interested in using the GenHMM, proceed to the next step.
 It can be installed at a later time if you change your mind.
 10. Open a terminal in this project's root folder (where _README.md_ is located).
 Create a virtual environment with a Python 3.6 interpreter via `python3.6 -m venv pyenv`.
 11. Activate the environment via `source pyenv/bin/activate`.